Askulo/Massing_Editor/README.md

 ## AI Tools

-Claude (Anthropic) was used for initial scaffolding, structural suggestions, and debugging.
+Claude (Anthropic) was used for initial scaffolding, structural suggestions.
+Gemini and chatgpt for debugging and optimisation.
 All 3D math, command-pattern design, and pivot-correct resize logic were verified and refined by hand.